Einstein coefficients: Detailed balancing

 When this relation is inserted into the original equation, one can also find a relation between $A_{21}$ and $B_{12}$, involving Planck's law.

 Oscillator strengths

 The oscillator strength $f_{12}$ is defined by the following relation to the cross section $\sigma$ for absorption:

 where $e$ is the electron charge, $m_e$ is the electron mass, and $\phi_\nu$ and $\phi_\omega$ are normalized distribution functions in frequency and angular frequency respectively.

 This allows all three Einstein coefficients to be expressed in terms of the single oscillator strength associated with the particular atomic spectral line:

+Dipole approximation

+The value of A and B coefficients can be calculated using quantum mechanics where dipole approximations in time dependent perturbation theory is used.
+While the calculation of B coefficient can be done easily, that of A coefficient requires using results of second quantization.
+This is because the theory developed by dipole approximation and time dependent perturbation theory gives a semiclassical description of electronic transition which goes to zero as perturbing fields go to zero.
+The A coefficient which governs spontaneous emission should not go to zero as perturbing fields go to zero.
+The result for transition rates of different electronic levels as a result of spontaneous emission is given as (in SI units):

+For B coefficient, straightforward application of dipole approximation in time dependent perturbation theory yields (in SI units):

+Note that the rate of transition formula depends on dipole moment operator.
+For higher order approximations, it involves quadrupole moment and other similar terms.